How Do You Chart Price Movement?

 Stock traders will use charts to interpret the historical price data.

 Stock traders can use technical analysis indicators to try & forecast future price movement.
-Stock Indices trading indicators are tools that perform mathematical calculations based on stock price data & these indicators then can be used by stock traders to calculate and forecast the next likely price direction.
-For example technical indicators will be used to calculate the general movement of price whether upwards or downwards.
+Stock Index trading indicators are tools that perform mathematical calculations based on stock price data & these indicators can then be used by stock traders to calculate and forecast the next likely price direction.
+For exemplification indicators will be used in calculating the general movement of the price whether upwards or downward.

-Another example of a technical indicator is RSI that calculates if the prices are generally closing higher than where they opened or closing lower than where they opened - and based on this RSI stock traders can open stock trades based on whether the RSI highlights prices are closing higher than where they opened or either highlights that prices are closing lower than where it is that they opened.
-Traders can then use the indicators trading signals to forecast the next likely price direction.
+Another example of a technical indicator is RSI that calculates if the prices are in general closing higher than they opened or closing lower than they opened - and based on this RSI stock traders can open stock trades based on whether the RSI highlights prices are closing higher than they opened or either shows that prices are closing lower than where it is that they opened.
+Traders can then use the indicators signals to forecast the next likely price direction.

 - Chande Dynamic Momentum Indices Indicator Analysis